1894 Wealdstone Urban District Council election

 The 1894 Wealdstone Urban District Council election took place in December 1894 to elect members of Wealdstone Urban District Council in London, England.
-The council had been created under the Local Government Act 1894, and the whole council was up for election.
+The council had been created under the Local Government Act 1894 (56 & 57 Vict. c.
+73), and the whole council was up for election.
 Of the 12 members elected, 9 had been endorsed by an organisation known as the Ratepayers’ Defence Association.
 Balk, who was elected, and Woodhead, who wasn't, received the endorsement of a public meeting of workmen.